 Practice Perfect EMR Software is an Electronic Medical Records (EMR) and Practice Management (PM) solution designed for solo practitioners and clinic chains alike.
 It is strictly an on-premise solution, but it can be accesse... read more

 NextGen EHR Software is a high quality Health IT solution designed for medical practices looking for an integrated medical software suite featuring electronic health records (EHR), practice management, and revenue cycle mana... read more

-Dental practice has a heavy flow of patients every day and this means that the influx of data that needs to be sorted and filed away on a daily basis is huge.
-Therefore dental practices need Electronic Medical Record (EMR) software that is swift in documentation and has multiple options for data entry such as dictation and intelligent suggestions.
+The dental practice has a heavy flow of patients every day and this means that the influx of data that needs to be sorted and filed away on a daily basis is huge.
+Therefore dental practices need dentistry electronic medical records software (EMR software) that is swift in the documentation and has multiple options for data entry such as dictation and intelligent suggestions.

 |Patient scheduling||This module is designed to automate the entire process of scheduling patient appointments.
 Core features of a good patient scheduling module may include sending reminders through phone, text message and email, automated follow–ups, and multi–location support.
 Such modules are usually offered along with a billing module in a practice management software suite.|

 |Radiology information systems||A radio information system (RIS) is one that manages the workflow and operations of radiology imaging centers or large medical practices having radiology imaging departments.
 Such EHR Software or modules automate the entire process of storing, operating and distributing patient medical images and related data.|

 |Picture archiving and communications systems||PACS is designed to manage, store and retrieve DICOM images.
 Such systems are often used in combination with a RIS (Radio Information System) to perform the radiology workflow proficiently.|